SebastianM-C/PkgCite.jl/README.md

 ## Usage

-To get all the dependencies in the current environments, use
+To get all the dependencies in the current environment, use
 ```julia
 using Cite